The coronavirus (COVID-19) pandemic is causing particular problems for people with UK visas and for their employers.

 I have a long-term UK visa which leads to indefinite leave to remain.
 I may be stuck outside the UK for several months.
 Will this affect my application for indefinite leave to remain?

 If you have a visa which leads to indefinite leave to remain you cannot normally spend more than 180 days outside the UK in any 12-month period during the five-year qualifying period.
 This rule does not apply to every visa category and the way it works depends on the date when your visa was issued.

 The Home Office enforces the 180-day limit strictly but will consider granting indefinite leave to remain if the absences are over the limit and the applicant provides evidence that the excess absences were due to serious or compelling reasons.
-According to the Home Office guidance, serious or compelling reasons will vary but can include serious illness of the applicant or a close relative, a conflict, a natural disaster, for example, volcanic eruption or tsunami.
+According to the Immigration Rules on continuous residence, any period spent outside the UK will not count towards the 180-day limit if the absence was because of travel disruption due to a pandemic.

 If you are staying outside the UK for an extended period because of the coronavirus pandemic you should keep evidence of the reason.
-For instance, if you have a Tier 2 (General) visa you should ask your employer to send you an email confirming that it has agreed that you should work remotely overseas until it is safe to return to the UK.
-Other examples include keeping evidence of travel bans in specific countries, closures of visa application centres and caring for family members.
+For instance, you should keep evidence of any travel bans in specific countries, closures of visa application centres and evidence of illness and/or caring for family members who are unwell.

 Right to work checks

 How do we do right to work checks on new employees who are starting work from home?

 The Home Office has confirmed that right to work checks can now be carried out over video calls.